celsriseup/awesome-booru/CONTRIBUTING.md

 or any other good website archival sites, but I'm not going to force you.
 We'll also need an archive link as proof that a site existed to be able to add it to rip in pepperoni.

+When you contribute you automatically agree to

+- The CC0 license terms
+- Further distribute your changes under the CC0 license

 ## What's a booru?

 In essence, a booru is just a website where one can post images and add tags to said images.